wychin720/double_park_sys/README.md

 Compared to the prototype in Round 2, this web application is our final complete product that we are proud to present!

 ## How To Use
 The following will be a quick summary of key pages that we would like to highlight.
-First click this [Double Parking Notification App](https://wychin229.github.io/double_park_sys/) link and you will be greeted with the following page:
+First click this [Double Parking Notification App](https://wychin229.github.io/double_park_sys/) link.
+If you are on browser, please Developer Tools and view on Mobile mode.
+Alternatively, you may view this link on your mobile phone.
+You will first be greeted with the following page:

 ![image](https://user-images.githubusercontent.com/69201759/146146110-43bd7bbe-6e00-40fa-9f60-8a23d828f26c.png)